dfelinto/blender-manual/manual/modeling/modifiers/generate/geometry_nodes.rst

 ***********************

 The *Geometry Nodes* modifier creates a modifier with a :doc:`Node Group </interface/controls/nodes/groups>`.
-This funcionality of the modifier is defined by its *Node Group*.
+This functionality of the modifier is defined by its *Node Group*.

 .. figure:: /images/modeling_modifiers_geometry_nodes.png